GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 #### Reference Columns

-**Reference Columns**: Defines the entity columns to be included into the failed records query for the records that failed the validation.
+**Reference Columns**: Defines the columns to be included in the failed records SQL query included in the output BigQuery summary table.
-The content of the `include_reference_columns` field will be inserted into a SQL `SELECT` clause for selecting your data to the rows in failed records query after validation.
-If you specify `*` in `include_reference_columns` field then all the columns from entity will be inserted into a SQL `SELECT` clause.
-The reference columns will have no effect for CUSTOM_SQL_STATEMENT, if provided will be ignored.
+For the given `entity_id` in the `rule_binding`, the column names (not `column_id`) referenced in the `include_reference_columns` field will be included in the resulting output of the failed records SQL query.
+This allows you to include relevant unique identifier columns or context for the failed records for diagnostic puposes.

+The `include_reference_columns` field can specify `"*"` to include all columns from the entity referenced in the `rule_binding` in the resulting failed records query.
+If `include_reference_columns` contains `"*"`, it cannot include any other column names.

+The field `include_reference_columns` columns will have no effect for CUSTOM_SQL_STATEMENT rule types.
+This is because `include_reference_columns` may only refers to column names that exists in the referenced entity in the `rule_binding`, while the content of the CUSTOM_SQL_STATEMENT rule may include transformed columns such as `median(<column_name>)` or columns that do not exist in the referenced entity.

 ```yaml
 reference_columns: